LiXirong/QR-code-extraction/README.md

 This work uses some simple image processing algorithm to extract QR code in complex background.

-And convert the QR code to binar matrix, not decode.
+And convert the QR code to binary matrix, do not decode.

 ## How to use
 1. Open `gui.m`